millacurafa/codeclan_homework_millacurafa/week_10/weekend_hw/homework.utf8.md

 <!-- rnb-text-begin -->

-##Maybe the data should be splitted either in price sections or in type of avocado.
+##Maybe the data should be splitted either by price group sections or in type of avocado.
 I would try to create a model for organic and another one for conventional, as both seem to be pretty unrelated between them, but they correlate differently with all other variables